What does a Roadside Assistance Technician do?

 Qualifications

-- High school diploma or equivalent required; additional education in automotive technology preferred.
+- High school diploma or equivalent required; additional technical training or certification in automotive repair is a plus.

 - Valid driver's license with a clean driving record.